Skip to content

 New York City At Christmas 7

-The nickname officially caught on in the 1970s following a successful advertising campaign which was created with the intention of attracting tourists using an inviting campaign to encourage them to visit New York.
+The nickname officially caught on in the 1970s following a successful advertising campaign created to attract tourists using an inviting campaign to encourage them to visit New York.

-A man named Charles Gillett alongside the New York Visitors Bureau decided to try and bring the nickname ‘The Big Apple’ back to life by excessively advertising New York City as the place to be for aspiring travellers, as the notion at the time was that New York was was a filthy place lined with bags of rubbish, where you were likely to be mugged if you paid the city a visit.
+A man named Charles Gillett, alongside the New York Visitors Bureau, decided to try and bring the nickname ‘The Big Apple’ back to life by excessively advertising New York City as the place to be for aspiring travellers, as the notion at the time was that New York was a filthy place lined with bags of rubbish, where you were likely to be mugged if you visited the city.

-The campaign centred around bright red apples and to the present day, the City is known as the Big Apple worldwide, with millions of tourists flocking to visit the city that never sleeps!
-In 2022, it was recorded that there was a population of approximately 8.5 million people living in New York City- which is approximately 3 million more than the entire population of Ireland!
+The campaign centred around bright red apples, and to the present day, the City is known as the Big Apple worldwide, with millions of tourists flocking to visit the city that never sleeps!
+In 2022, it was recorded that there were approximately 8.5 million people living in New York City—which is approximately 3 million more than the entire population of Ireland!

 New York City At Christmas Time